touzet/pampa/README.md

 python3 pampa_light.py -s SpectraFolder -e 0.1 -o resultFile.tsv --mammals
 ```

 This command executes the program on all mass spectra within the 'SpectraFolder' directory, compiling the primary results into the TSV file 'resultFile.tsv'.
-The taxonomic assignment model utilized is 'mammals', and the error margin for masses is set to 0.1.
+The taxonomic model utilized is 'mammals', and the error margin for masses is set to 0.1.

 ### Mass spectra (-s)

-**[required]** The program processes a batch of mass spectra simultaneously.
+_Required._ The program processes a batch of mass spectra simultaneously.
 All mass spectra files are contained within the same folder, with one file dedicated to each mass spectrum.
 These files should have one of the following extensions: .csv or .txt (in CSV format), .mgf (in MGF format), or .mzML (in mzML format).
 Any other files present will be disregarded.
 You can specify the path to the folder using the '-s' option.

  - _CSV format_: It consists of two columns.
 The first column is designated for mass (m/z), and the second column records intensity (I).
 Columns are separated by either a comma (',') or a semicolon (';').
 The initial row serves as the header.
  - _MGF format_: Mascot Generic Format